Biden unveils LGBTQ+ initiatives ahead of Pride Month celebration

 Hundreds of bills have been proposed restricting the rights of transgender people, including limiting their access to certain forms of health care, and LGBTQ+ advocates say they've seen a record number of such measures in statehouses.

-The White House points out that Biden has a record of supporting lesbian, gay, bisexual, transgender and queer individuals, including appointing them to prominent positions in the federal government, such as Jean-Pierre.
+The White House points to Biden's support for lesbian, gay, bisexual, transgender and queer individuals, including appointing them to prominent positions in the White House, such as Jean-Pierre, and across the federal government.

 After the Supreme Court last year overturned a woman's constitutional right to an abortion, Biden signed legislation to protect marriage equality.
 He continues to urge Congress to send him the Equality Act, which would add civil rights protections for LGBTQ+ individuals to federal law.